pgvr/pgvr/README.md

 My name is Patrick, I'm a Full Stack Web Developer from Germany.
 You can find me on [![Twitter][1.2]][1] or on [![LinkedIn][3.2]][3].

-Currently, I'm the co-founder of [Productlane](https://productlane.io) where we build software to help companies do product discovery.
+Currently, I'm the co-founder of [Productlane](https://productlane.com) where we build the new standard for product discovery.

 ## &#128084; Projects